What Should We Actually Be Afraid of in AI?

 Alright, let’s start with definitions.

-First, let’s skip what’s written in Wikipedia.
-That reads more like a horror descending on the wings of night.
+First, let’s skip what’s written on Wikipedia.
+That reads like the terror that flaps in the night.

 Let’s turn to the Merriam-Webster dictionary instead.